Mark Hamill Talks George Lucas Bromance, Admits Issues With ‘Star Wars’ Creator

 Mark Hamill admitted that he couldn’t quite believe the titanic vitriol that came Jake Lloyd’s way, especially since he was just 10-years-old at the time.

 After mentioning George Lucas’ famously clunky dialogue, Mark Hamill recalled how he was asked to partake in the 2010 documentary The People vs. George Lucas.
-Mark Hamill insisted that the filmmakers weren’t calling it that at the time he was asked to get involved as they were hoping to “hornswoggle” him into criticising the filmmaker on camera.
+Mark Hamill insisted that the filmmakers weren’t calling it that at the time he was asked to get involved as they were hoping to “hornswoggle” him into criticizing the filmmaker on camera.

 Mark Hamill saw through their attempts, though, before admitting that while he’s had his own past problems with George Lucas he still loves him dearly.